Faithful-Resource-Pack/CompliBot/README.md

 ### Other configs:

 - `resources/strings.js` for embed or message texts
-- `resources/settings.js` for role, channel ids, and colors
+- `resources/settings.js` for roles, channel ids, and colors